openstack/osprofiler/README.rst

   * We should be able to turn it off fully

-  * We should be able to keep it turned on in lazy mode (trace on request)
+  * We should be able to keep it turned on in lazy mode in production (e.g. admin should be able to "trace" on request)

 OSprofiler API version 0.2.0